movebo6875/MGSH/README.md

 ```

-Next, preprocess the dataset to generate the .h5 file and add noise.
+Next, preprocess the dataset to generate the `.h5` file (tools.py) and add noise (generate.py).
 This can be done by running the following scripts:

 ```bash
 python ./utils/tools.py
 python ./noise/generate.py
 ```
-Then in our model, we split a small meta-clean dataset from the `.h5` file :
+Then in our model, we split a small meta-clean dataset from  the generated `.h5` file before :

 ```bash
 python ./meta/generate_meta.py